Quantum state reduction of general initial states through spontaneous unitarity violation: Discussions and Conclusions

 In conclusion, we constructed several models for dynamic quantum state reduction based on the idea that the time inversion symmetry underlying unitarity in quantum dynamics can be spontaneously broken, like any other symmetry in nature.
 Although it has been known for some time that the unitary dynamics of Schr\"odinger's equation is unstable in the thermodynamic limit~\cite{Wezel_2008, Wezel10}, a concrete model for the unitarity-breaking time evolution starting from a generic initial state and obeying all requirements for a model of quantum measurement was still lacking.
 Here, we showed that the measurement dynamics previously proposed for an initial superposition over two pointer states~\cite{Mertens_PRA_21} can be generalized to arbitrary initial states in several ways, which differ in the way Born's rule emerges during the measurement process.
+Note, however, in all the generalizations considered, Born's rule emerges by construction and not as a result of imposing it.

 We first considered a mathematically straightforward generalization, in which just a single random variable chosen from a flat, uniform distribution leads to precisely Born's rule for an initial superposition of an arbitrary finite number of pointer states.
 This model, however, does not have a straightforward physical interpretation.